DieGeduld/daily-menu-manager/readme.md

 Feature Request:

-- User can select properties (vegan, glutenfree, etc...)
+- Uploading Fotos
+- Run Migrations on click, not automatically
-- User can select data format
+- User can define Headline Texts and "no menu" - text